Saifaviva/Unit-18-Blockchain-Homework-Pychain-Ledger/README.md

 Background:

-This project aims to create a blockchain-based ledger system with a user-friendly online interface.
-This ledger enables partner banks to undertake financial transactions (that is, money transfers between senders and receivers) and validate the ledger's data integrity.
+This assignment aims to create a blockchain-based ledger system with a user-friendly online interface.
+This ledger enables partner banks or institutions to undertake financial transactions (e.g. money transfers between senders and receivers) and validate the ledger's data integrity and security.

 Steps completed: